dansimpson/chronos/README.md

 =======

-A small collection of abstractions for storing, traversing, and processing timeseries data in cassandra with hector.
+A small collection of abstractions for storing, traversing, and processing timeseries data in cassandra with hector which features:

-Features:
 * Events stored as a LongType,ByteArray column
 * Traverse, count, and delete items for a given time frame
 * Bulk inserts/updates